-Lee Blessing's plays include: A WALK IN THE WOODS (Broadway and London's West End--nominations for Tony and Olivier Awards and a Pulitzer finalist); GOING TO ST IVES (Outer Critcs' Circle Award for Best Play, Obie for Ensemble Performance); THIEF RIVER (Drama Desk nomination, Best Play); COBB (Drama Desk Award, Best Ensemble); CHESAPEAKE; ELEEMOSYNARY and DOWN THE ROAD.
-In the 1992-93 Signature Theatre Season: FORTINBRAS, LAKE STREET EXTENSION, TWO ROOMS and the world premiere of PATIENT A.
+Lee Blessing's plays include: A WALK IN THE WOODS (Broadway and London's West End--nominations for Tony and Olivier Awards and a Pulitzer finalist); GOING TO ST. IVES (Outer Critics' Circle Award for Best Play, Obie for Ensemble Performance); THIEF RIVER (Drama Desk nomination, Best Play); COBB (Drama Desk Award, Best Ensemble); CHESAPEAKE; ELEEMOSYNARY; and DOWN THE ROAD.
+In the 1992-93 Signature Theatre Season: FORTINBRAS, LAKE STREET EXTENSION, TWO ROOMS, and the world premiere of PATIENT A.

-Other widely-produced plays include: A BODY OF WATER, FOR THE LOYAL, GREAT FALLS, INDEPENDENCE, THE WINNING STREAK, RICHES and NICE PEOPLE DANCING TO GOOD COUNTRY MUSIC.
-Blessing's favorite unpublished play is WHORES.
+Other widely-produced plays include: A BODY OF WATER, FOR THE LOYAL, GREAT FALLS, INDEPENDENCE, THE WINNING STREAK, RICHES, and NICE PEOPLE DANCING TO GOOD COUNTRY MUSIC.

-Additional awards: The Steinberg/American Theater Critics Circle award (twice), the L.A.
-Drama Critics Award, The Great American Play Award, The Humanitas Award and the George and Elisabeth Marton Award among others.
+Additional awards: The Steinberg/American Theatre Critics Circle Award (twice), the L.A.
+Drama Critics Award, the Great American Play Award, The Humanitas Award and the George and Elisabeth Marton Award, among others.

-Blessing is professor emeritus at Rutgers University, where for a dozen years he headed the Graduate Playwriting Program of the Mason Gross School for the Arts.
-He is married to playwright and TV writer-producer Melanie Marnich, and they live in Los Angeles.
+Blessing is professor emeritus at Rutgers University, where for a dozen years he headed the Graduate Playwriting Program of the Mason Gross School for the Arts. he is married to playwright and TV writer-producer Melanie Marnich.
+They live in Los Angeles.